 - 15:30 - 16:00 Break

-- David Choffnes (Northeastern University), Auditing Net Neutrality for France (20 min)
+- David Choffnes (Northeastern University), Auditing net neutrality violations globally (or, What happened when Apple said no) (20 min)

 - Ricky Mok (CAIDA/UC San Diego), QUINCE: A gamified crowdsourcing QoE assessment framework